hopsoft/coast/README.md

 ## Callbacks

-Coast uses a Sinatra like DSL to provide you with hooks into the action lifecycle.
+Coast uses a Sinatra like DSL to provide hooks into the action lifecycle.

 The following hooks are supported for each action.

 * before *- before any other action logic is performed*
 * respond_to *- after authorization and db work but before rendering or redirecting*
 * after *- after all other action logic is performed*

-### How to use the callbacks.
+### How to use the callbacks

 ```ruby
 # app/controllers/bums_controller.rb